 By contrast, a half-hour midday break to eat, with the tyranny of a time clock or a taskmaster standing there tapping his watch at 31 minutes?
 Inhuman!
 But as gringos, we’re so used to the concept that we don’t even question the ridiculousness of it.

 A sidelight: Even though it’s a gringo conceit that being on time represents some sort of universal social correctness, it wasn’t until the 1870s and 1880s that North Americans and Europeans began to adopt their on-time attitude.
 The railroads, needing to establish reliable cross-country and cross-continent schedules, forced the issue.
-Before then, individual towns and cities kept their own time zones and, research shows, the concept of time was much as it remains today in Latin America.
+Before then, individual towns and cities kept their own time zones (there were three time zones in Pennsylvania in 1840, for example) and, research shows, the concept of time was much as it remains today in some areas of Latin America.